bsv-blockchain/cars-cli/README.md

 - **Continuous Integration**:
   Add `cars build` and `cars release now` or `cars release get-upload-url && cars release upload-files ...` steps to your CI pipeline for automatic deployments on every commit.
 - **Logs and Troubleshooting**:
-  Use `cars project logs` and `cars release logs` to investigate any issues in deployments.
+  Use `cars project logs` and `cars release logs` for project/release issues.
+For container-level troubleshooting, `cars project resource-logs` lets you filter and view real-time logs from different resources, making debugging easier.

 ## License